 The college's Detention Officer's Certificate program has been accredited by the North Carolina Sheriffs' Education and Training Standards Commission to offer the certification course for individuals seeking to become detention officers effective March 16, 2011.
-North Carolina Sheriffs' Education and Training Standards Commission; North Carolina Department of Justice; 9001 Mail Service Center; Raleigh, North Carolina 27699-9001.
+North Carolina Sheriffs' Education and Training Standards Commission; North Carolina Department of Justice, 9001 Mail Service Center, Raleigh, NC 27699-9001.

 Early Childhood Education Program Accreditation